 To protect the landscape character of the villages within the Parish and continue to define their own identities.
-To recognise and protect the importance of our villages which are set within a distinct rural landscape of linear design villages with generous curtilages.
-To avoid light pollution.
+To recognise and protect the importance of our villages which are set within a distinct rural landscape with generous cartilages.
+To avoid light pollution in the built up areas.